SIFT TOP 5 MOST POPULAR BLOG POSTS THIS WEEK - Scroll down to see the latest posts

 COPY & PASTE

-That is something I really don't have a firm opinion on, as there is a solid argument to be made that it's pointless plagiarism that pisses off the author and serves no useful purpose.
+That is something I really don't have a firm opinion on, as there is a solid argument to be made that it's pointless plagiarism that pisses off the authors and serves no useful purpose.

 On the other hand I do have reasons for doing it from time to time.
 I don't make any income from this blog so it's not about that.
 Most of the content I post is primarily aimed at me, rather than any unknown and possibly non existent readers.
 Those thousands of hits I appear to be getting could well be mostly AI.

-This month I decided to change my attitudes to blogging, and stop being so anal.
+This year I decided to change my attitudes to blogging, and stop being so anal.
 To just post whatever I feel like.
 And that is going to include doing more copy and paste posts.
 I'm not sure how many or where from, but just some things that I find interesting and would like share.

 This post is a lightly edited copy of an article by "Messy but Perceptive Dude" which can be found here: https:/the.original.url